4neesh/DevBlog/src/blogInProgress/052_JavaEngine.md

 <strong>Classloader</strong>
 The Classloader is responsible for loading the .class bytecode files from the application into the JVM.
 This process is known as <i>loading</i>.
 <br>
 After loading, a second phase called <i>linking</i> begins.
 During linking, memory is designated for static variables of each class and the default values are assigned.
 The symbolic references of classes are replaced with actual class references that are then linked together to form a runtime state for the which the JVM can be later executed.
 The processing of linking involves building the relationships between classes.
 <br>
 The final stage of the class loader is called <i>initialisation</i>.
-Initialisation involves assigning values to the static members of the classes so that they are ready to be used by the runtime execution and the execution of the static blocks of code within our classes e.g:
+Initialisation involves assigning values to the static members of the classes and the execution of the static blocks of code within our classes e.g:

 ```java
 public class MyClass{